-The bill would amend the Public Health Code to add 2-(methylamino) propiophenone (also known as methcathinone and cat) to the list of Schedule 1 controlled substances.
+The bill would amend the Public Health Code to add 2-methylamino-1-phenylpropan-1-one (also known as methcathinone, cat, and ephedrone) to the list of Schedule 1 controlled substances.
+The bill would take effect May 1, 1993.

 BACKGROUND INFORMATION: